AshFitz/Matching-Pairs-Game/README.md

 * The user must try and complete the game before the time runs out.
 * The user will be able to see how any flips it took them to complete the game.
 * Allow the user to play the game an unlimited amount of times.
-* A user can challene themselves and try to beat their previous time and flips.
+* A user can challenge themselves and try to beat their previous time and flips.

 ### User Stories: